acoustic-content-samples/sample-custom-workflows-using-webhooks/external-task-management/README.md

 - Add 'Trello' step in Zapier.
 - Select 'New Activity' action.
 - Provide Trello credentials or pick an already connected Trello account.
 - Under the 'Customize Activity' select the activity type and board that should be watched.
-In out case this will be activity of type 'Comment Added to Card' and board '3 stage workflow for images'.
+In out case this will be activity of type 'Comment Added to Card' and board '4 stage workflow'.

 ### Extract data from Trello card